khalea/Intro-iOS/README.md

 ###### *Newest to Oldest*

 - EtchTest: An Etch-a-Sketch Clone.
-- TabbedFlashcards: You already know!
+- TabbedFlashcards: You already know what it is!
-- Flashcards: You *extra* already know!
+- Flashcards: You *extra* already know what it is!
 - GuessWhat: Extraordinarily simple number guessing game.